superstarlifter/doc/docs/how_to/custom_formatting.md

 ## Color formatting
-You can specific the color of the font and the background.
+You can specific the color of the font and the background of a field by editing the Format in the Collection Dictionary.

+## Accessing the Dictionary
+Right click on the title of the collection that contains the field you would like to format.
+Navigate to Show Dictionary.

+IMAGE

+Locate the field you'd like to format, and scroll over to the Format column.
+Input the formatting following the syntax below.

 ## Number formatting
 | Original Value | Formatted Value | Formatting |